yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 ## **Exercise 1: Prepare Data**

-In this exercise you will create eight Power BI Desktop queries.
+In this exercise, you will create eight Power BI Desktop queries.
 Six queries will source data from SQL Server, and two from CSV files.

 ### **Task 1: Save the Power BI Desktop file**

-In this task you will first save the Power BI Desktop file.
+In this task, you will first save the Power BI Desktop file.

 1. To open the Power BI Desktop, on the taskbar, click the Microsoft Power BI Desktop shortcut.